Santhosh-19-Zoro/coursera_datascience/README.md

 # coursera_datascience
-Added jupyter notebook for the project
+Added jupyter notebook as a part of project